 Let's start roasting the butternut.
 I only want to use half my squash, so that is all I peeled.
 I peeled the neck, but whatever you want.
 So, peel well.

 Then I cut it off the squash.

 Then cut it into moon shapes.
-You can cut it in the thickness you want, mine were about 1/4 inch.
+You can cut it in the thickness you want, mine was about ¼ inch.